nkabbara/nkabbara.github.io/docs/books/how-to-read-a-book.md

 _Remember how we read Smith's The Wealth of Nations.
 We underlined, looked things up, and were never able to complete it.
 We put it aside.
 If we had known how to read superficially, we would have completed it and benefitted much more from it._

 Note: this does not mean read quickly and uncomprehensibly.
-No, it's an activity with a goal of answering the four basic questions.
+No, it's an activity with a goal of answering the first of the four basic questions.

-# Analytical Reading[^11]
+## Analytical Reading[^6]

-[^11]: These rules describes an ideal performance.
+[^6]: These rules describes an ideal performance.
 Few people have ever read any book in this ideal manner, and those who have, probably read very few books this way.
 The ideal remains, however, the measure of achievement.
 You are a good reader to the degree in which you approximate it.
 When we speak of someone as “well-read,” we should have this ideal in mind.
 Too often, we use that phrase to mean the quantity rather than the quality of reading.

 You cannot begin this type of reading unless you've already completed an inspectional reading.
 That reading preps for this.